Undergraduate Frequently Asked Questions: So How Does It Work?

 What sports are offered?

 Tiffin University is a member of the National Collegiate Athletic Association (NCAA, Division II) as well as a full member of the Great Lakes Intercollegiate Athletics Conference (GLIAC).
-Tiffin University participates in intercollegiate athletics for men in baseball, basketball, cross-country, football, golf, soccer, tennis, track and field, and wrestling.
-Women's intercollegiate athletics are available in the sports of basketball, cross-country, golf, lacrosse, soccer, softball, tennis, track and field, and volleyball.
+Tiffin University participates in intercollegiate athletics for men in baseball, basketball, cross-country, football, golf, swimming and diving, soccer, tennis, track and field, and wrestling.
+Women's intercollegiate athletics are available in the sports of basketball, cross-country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Equestrian is available for both as a co-ed team sport.
-As a TU student, you will have the opportunity to participate in club and recreational sports such as bowling, marital arts, outdoor adventure, equestrian and cheerleading.
+As a TU student, you will have the opportunity to participate in club and recreational sports such as flag football, bowling, marital arts, outdoor adventure, equestrian and cheerleading.

 What kind of activities are there?

 Tiffin University is populated with motivated students who want real-world experiences and, upon graduation, career success.
 Because of this, TU offers a wide array of activities that go beyond the excellent academic programs you will be part of in the classroom.
 Involvement in college student organizations will help you gain human relation skills and practical experiences that will give you the advantage of a successful future.
-Just a few of the organizations and activities that are available to TU students are Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Accounting Club, Hospitality Management Club, and Delta Mu Delta Academic Fraternity.
+Just a few of the organizations and activities that are available to TU students are: Criminal Justice Club, Paintball, National Honor Society, Student Government, World Student Association, Greek Letter Organizations, GLASS, Delta Sigma Kappa Honorary Society, University Bands, Vocal Music Groups, Accounting Club, Hospitality Management Club, Delta Mu Delta Academic Fraternity, and Alpha Phi Sigma.

 What kind of job placement and career development services are offered?

 The Office of Career Development provides a variety of services as you prepare for your career.
-These services include leads to internships, part-time, summer, and full-time employment opportunities, one-on-one career counseling, workshops and sessions on jobs and job search, assistance with resume writing, and assistance in preparation for interviews.
+These services that are included can lead to internships, part-time, summer, and full-time employment opportunities, one-on-one career counseling, workshops and sessions on jobs and job search, assistance with resume writing, and assistance in preparation for interviews.
 As a TU student, you also have access to an extensive career library containing contacts, job leads, and resource information on career requirements, trends, and graduate programs.